guildai/guildai/guild/tests/steps.md

     INFO: [guild] running hello: m1:hello msg='hello from test (again)' hello from test (again)

-If a flag value is None/null, the flag is not passed through, in which case the default value of the step operation is used:

-    >>> project.run("m1:steps-hello", flags={"msg": None})
-    INFO: [guild] running hello: m1:hello
-    hello world
-    INFO: [guild] running hello: m1:hello msg='null (again)' null (again)

 ## Running operations across models

 A stepped operation may run operations defined in other models.
 Model